ESADev/youtube-to-epub/README.md

 2. 🧲 Downloads audio via `yt-dlp` or fetches the transcript via **YouTube Transcript API** (Fast Transcription mode)
 3. 🧠 Transcribes it with **Whisper AI** (if not using Fast Transcription)
 4. 🧠 Sends the transcript to **Gemini (Google's AI)** to generate structured Markdown
+5. 🌐 Optionally translates the transcript into your chosen language using Gemini
-5. 🎨 Sends the text back to Gemini to create a cover image prompt + suitable colors
+6. 🎨 Sends the text back to Gemini to create a cover image prompt + suitable colors
-6. 🖼️ Uses **Stable Diffusion XL Lightning** locally to generate the cover image, or generates a light gray gradient cover (Skip AI Image Generation mode)
+7. 🖼️ Uses **Stable Diffusion XL Lightning** locally to generate the cover image, or generates a light gray gradient cover (Skip AI Image Generation mode)
-7. ✍️ Adds the title to the image with color contrast
+8. ✍️ Adds the title to the image with color contrast and left-aligned text
-8. 📦 Converts everything to an EPUB file and saves it in the `Outputs/` folder
+9. 📦 Converts everything to an EPUB file and saves it in the `Outputs/` folder
-9. ☁️ Optionally uploads the EPUB to Google Drive
+10. ☁️ Optionally uploads the EPUB to Google Drive
-10. 📖 Optionally opens the EPUB in Google Play Books and highlights it in the file explorer
+11. 📖 Optionally opens the EPUB in Google Play Books and highlights it in the file explorer
-11. ✅ Moves on to the next link, if any
+12. ✅ Moves on to the next link, if any

 ---